Marcus-Smallman/LoRWatcher/README.md

 Upon a successful install, you should now be able to run the LoR Watcher and access the UI to view your match history at 'http://lor.watcher'.

 > **NOTE**: This application does not currently retrieve any data from your Riot Games account.
-Therefore it will only store and retrieved games it has gathered.
+Therefore it will only store and retrieve games it has gathered.

 ## Tray Icon
 There is also a useful tray icon that will appear to show that you have it running.